AllenInstitute/AllenSDK/doc_template/glif_models.rst

 Downloading  GLIF Models
 ------------------------

-Visit http://celltypes.brain-map.org to find cells that have GLIF models available for download.
+There are two ways to download files necessary to run a GLIF model.
+The first way is to visit http://celltypes.brain-map.org and find cells that have GLIF models available for download.
+The electrophysiology details page for a cell has a neuronal model download link.
 Specifically:

    1. Click 'More Options +' and filter for GLIF models.
    2. Click the electrophysiology thumbnail for a cell on the right hand panel.